Ramachandi Temple

-Ramachandi Temple, is on a beautiful spot on the banks of the Kusabhadra River where it flows into the Bay of Bengal.
-It is only 5 km away from Konark in the Puri District of Odisha, India.
-Goddess Ramachandi, the deity of Konark is thought by some to be the presiding deity of this temple, while others thought it to be the temple of Mayadevi, wife of Surya (Sun God).
+The Ramachandi Temple is located on the banks of the Kusabhadra River where it flows into the Bay of Bengal.
+It is about 5 km from Konark in the Puri District of Odisha, India.
+Some believe that Goddess Ramachandi, the deity of Konark, is the presiding deity of this temple, while others believe it was dedicated to Mayadevi, the wife of Surya (the Sun God).

 Location

-The temple of Goddess Ramachandi on the river mouth of Kushabhadra river is a splendid scenic picnic resort.
-It is situated 7 km before Konark on the Marine drive road from Puri to Konark.
-Ramachandi is popularly believed the presiding deity of Konark, and the most benevolent Chandi known.
+The Temple of Goddess Ramachandi, situated at the mouth of Kushabhadra River, is a popular picnic spot.
+It lies 7 km before Konark on the Marine Drive road from Puri to Konark.
+Ramachandi is popularly believed to be the presiding deity of Konark, and the most benevolent Chandi known.
 It is certainly more ancient than the Sun Temple at Konark.
-From the architectural point of view, the temple of Ramachandi is not important but from the religious point of view, it is one of the famous Shakti pithas of Odisha.
+From the architectural point of view, the temple of Ramachandi is not important but from the religious point of view, it is one of the famous Shakta pithas of Odisha.

-A graceful Chandi, seated on a Lotus flower in a small temple half hidden by sand mounds, on the river mouth of Kushabhadra and the endless Bay of Bengal stretched to eternity, and a thick growth of Casuarina plantations around is the scenic magnificence of the place.
-Before construction of the Marine Drive road, the place was not accessible to outside visitors.
+Before the construction of the Marine Drive road, the place was not accessible to outside visitors.
 However it attracted a large number of local devotees to offer sacrifices or 'Bali' in the month of Ashwina.

-The pleasant sight has always fascinated young lovers, students and picnickers from far and wide.
-However, after the construction of the Marine drive road, the place has become very easily accessible.
-Regular crowd of pleasure seekers both from the state, neighboring states and distant places come here.